 Step 2: Analyze Your Existing Audience

 The customers who currently buy products from you are your existing audience.
 Understanding their characteristics and their buying patterns can reveal a lot about your business.
-Analyze what elements of your product and your marketing strategy have connected with your existing audience.
-Then, decide whether you want to milk more sales from existing customers or whether you want to reach a new target audience.
+Analyze what elements of your product and your marketing strategy have connected and resonated with your existing audience.
+Then, decide whether you want to milk more sales from existing customers (or customers like them you’ve yet to acquire) or whether you want to reach a new target audience.

 - Invest in customer relationship management (CRM) software.
 Businesses of all sizes can afford CRM software.
 Programs like Zoho or Insightly provide good features for small business.
-Larger companies can choose Salesforce.com or other major CRM platforms.
+Larger companies can choose Salesforce or other major CRM platforms.
+In either case, engaging expert strategic management of your CRM can springboard its performance.

 - Identify customer demographics and buying patterns.
 Analytical tools from CRM software help you to see your existing customers’ geographic distributions, age ranges, purchasing habits and other insights.